stirtingale/capitalontap_freeagent/README.md

-# CapitalOnTap CSV output to FreeAgent friendly CSV
+# Convert CapitalOnTap CSV to FreeAgent friendly CSV

 A super simple PHP script to convert CSV from CapitalOnTap to a FreeAgent friendly CSV ready for import